The Australian Disease: On the Decline of Love and the Rise of Non-freedom

 Above all, Flanagan says, we need to take our compass more from ourselves and less from the powerful if we are to find hope.

 "We need to look the disease of Australia in the eye, the disease of conformity that is ill preparing us for the future.
 Does Australia still have the courage and largeness it once had when it pioneered the secret ballot and universal suffrage?
-Or will it simply become the United Arab Emirates of the West, content to roll on for a decade or two more glossing over its fundamental problems while brown coal and fracked gas keep the country afloat?" – Richard Flanagan
+Or will it simply become the United Arab Emirates of the West, content to roll on for a decade or two more glossing over its fundamental problems while brown coal and fracked gas keep the country afloat?" – Richard Flanagan (less)

-Kindle Edition24 pages
+Kindle Edition, 24 pages

 Published November 19th 2011 by Black Inc.